We, the undersigned, stand before God and the world, asking forgiveness for the many aberrations of God’s people, and declare:

 1.

-As Christians, we believe in the reconciling power of God that appeared with Jesus Christ and finds its rightful expression in his one, undivided church locally and worldwide.
-We believe that this is the will of God with his church for the testimony of his love and glory, so that the world may believe in Christ.
+As Christians, we believe in God’s reconciling work in Christ which finds its true expression in his distinctive, undivided church – locally and worldwide.
+We believe that this is God’s will for his people, as a testimony of his love and glory, so that the world may believe in the Son.

 2.

-As members of the separate denominations, we confess that we have missed the target of our communal calling.
-We confess the sin of the unspeakable division of the body of Christ owing to profane motives or because of differing knowledge.
-We confess that we have fallen short of our own message and haven't allowed the Gospel enough space.
-That we have clouded the Holy Spirit and neglected His unifying power.
+Coming from the denominations, we confess that we have missed the goal of our communal calling.
+We confess the shameful sin of dividing the body of Christ due to profane motives or differing views.
+We confess that we have fallen short of our own message and haven't given the Gospel its full space.
+That we have clouded the Holy Spirit and neglected his unifying power.

-We confess that in this way we have not become the church the Lord wants us to be, reflecting in visible unity his mercy and the fullness of his spiritual riches.
-We repent that we have brought dishonor to God's redemptive work and have been deficient in our mission to spread his light in this world.
+We confess that this way we have not become the church the Lord wants us to be, reflecting in visible oneness his grace and the fullness of his spiritual riches.
+We regret that we have discredited the beauty of salvation and have poorly fulfilled our mission to spread the light of God in this world.

 3.

 We confess our guilt.
-And we no longer fail to repent and turn back.
-What we have been given in Christ and what we want to convince people of should also be lived by us in a credible way.
+And we no longer fail to repent.
+What we have been given in Christ and what we want to convince others of must be lived out credibly by ourselves.

 Therefore, we are coming together anew, and we will remain together in future.
-In humility before one another, we expect that the Spirit, who leads us into the whole truth, will answer the questions that are still open between us.
-But we hold fast to that truth of God which is above all questions of doctrine and knowledge.
-We bear witness to the truth of His unifying love that reshapes our world.
+In humility toward one another, we expect that the Spirit, who leads us into the whole truth, will answer the open questions between us.
+Yet we hold fast to that truth of God which stands above all questions of doctrine or habit.
+We bear witness to the truth of his reconciling love.

-We allow it to broaden our horizons and overcome our milieu boundaries.
-Already today, we gather for common prayer, to listen to his word, for praise.
-In order for God's glory to be complete and undimmed, we are also ready to completely remove all fences.
-Let the denominations gladly yield to His will.
-Let His boundless grace be revealed to all the world.
+May it broaden our horizons and overcome our self-imposed mental and social boundaries.
+Today, we gather for prayer, for worship, and to listen to God's word.
+And so that his glory may be perfect, we are ready to remove the fences completely.
+Let the denominations well disappear according to his will.
+Let his boundless grace be revealed to all the world.
 His kingdom come!

-As Christians, we believe in the reconciling power of God that appeared with Jesus Christ and finds its rightful expression in his one, undivided church locally and worldwide.
-We believe that this is the will of God with his church for the testimony of his love and glory, so that the world may believe in Christ.
+As Christians, we believe in God’s reconciling work in Christ which finds its true expression in his distinctive, undivided church – locally and worldwide.
+We believe that this is God’s will for his people, as a testimony of his love and glory, so that the world may believe in the Son.

 2.

-As members of the separate denominations, we confess that we have missed the target of our communal calling.
-We confess the sin of the unspeakable division of the body of Christ owing to profane motives or because of differing knowledge.
-We confess that we have fallen short of our own message and haven't allowed the Gospel enough space.
-That we have clouded the Holy Spirit and neglected His unifying power.
+Coming from the denominations, we confess that we have missed the goal of our communal calling.
+We confess the shameful sin of dividing the body of Christ due to profane motives or differing views.
+We confess that we have fallen short of our own message and haven't given the Gospel its full space.
+That we have clouded the Holy Spirit and neglected his unifying power.

-We confess that in this way we have not become the church the Lord wants us to be, reflecting in visible unity his mercy and the fullness of his spiritual riches.
-We repent that we have brought dishonor to God's redemptive work and have been deficient in our mission to spread his light in this world.
+We confess that this way we have not become the church the Lord wants us to be, reflecting in visible oneness his grace and the fullness of his spiritual riches.
+We regret that we have discredited the beauty of salvation and have poorly fulfilled our mission to spread the light of God in this world.

 3.

 We confess our guilt.
-And we no longer fail to repent and turn back.
-What we have been given in Christ and what we want to convince people of should also be lived by us in a credible way.
+And we no longer fail to repent.
+What we have been given in Christ and what we want to convince others of must be lived out credibly by ourselves.

 Therefore, we are coming together anew, and we will remain together in future.
-In humility before one another, we expect that the Spirit, who leads us into the whole truth, will answer the questions that are still open between us.
-But we hold fast to that truth of God which is above all questions of doctrine and knowledge.
-We bear witness to the truth of His unifying love that reshapes our world.
+In humility toward one another, we expect that the Spirit, who leads us into the whole truth, will answer the open questions between us.
+Yet we hold fast to that truth of God which stands above all questions of doctrine or habit.
+We bear witness to the truth of his reconciling love.

-We allow it to broaden our horizons and overcome our milieu boundaries.
-Already today, we gather for common prayer, to listen to his word, for praise.
-In order for God's glory to be complete and undimmed, we are also ready to completely remove all fences.
-Let the denominations gladly yield to His will.
-Let His boundless grace be revealed to all the world.
+May it broaden our horizons and overcome our self-imposed mental and social boundaries.
+Today, we gather for prayer, for worship, and to listen to God's word.
+And so that his glory may be perfect, we are ready to remove the fences completely.
+Let the denominations well disappear according to his will.
+Let his boundless grace be revealed to all the world.
 His kingdom come!